Gum cancer: Introduction

 Symptoms of gum cancer can vary among individuals and differ depending on the stage of advancement of gum cancer.
 There commonly are not any symptoms in early gum cancer.
 If there are symptoms, they may not be severe enough to be noticed or cause concern.

-Typical symptoms of gum cancer include a sore or lesion on the gums, especially if it does ...more symptoms »
+Typical symptoms of gum cancer include a sore or lesion on the gums, especially if it does not heal within two weeks.
+This lesion ...more symptoms »

 Gum cancer: Treatments